VimsRocz/IMU/README.md

 ### Includes:
 - Position and velocity residuals (GNSS - filter prediction)
 - Roll, pitch, yaw plots derived from quaternion
+- Optional acceleration error statistics when truth data is supplied

 ### How to run:
 ```bash